 -Research internships and co-ops

 -Junior/Senior honors project

 Now that you have a few semesters under your belt and have learned about all the opportunities here at Northeastern, make an appointment with your academic advisor to create a tentative academic plan.
 We want to sit down with you, see when you want to graduate, what you want to accomplish while you are here, and assist you in taking the next steps to achieve your goals.
-We also recommend meeting with your co-op coordinator and faculty advisor.
+We also recommend meeting with your co-op coordinator and Undergraduate Program Advisor.
 As a collective whole, we can all collaborate to help you shape a robust plan for your time here at Northeastern.